Malone Central School District

 Free Breakfast & Lunch for All Students

-Recent federal and state decisions now allow the District to serve seven days of free meals per week to all students ages 18 and under until June 30, 2021.
+Recent federal and state decisions now allow the District to serve seven days of free meals per week to all students ages 18 and under through the next school year.
 This decision is subject to change at the federal government’s discretion.
 The District still requires that households complete applications for free and reduced meals as usual and return them as soon as possible.
 Meals will be provided at no cost.

 Even though meals for all students will be free through June 30, 2021, you should still complete a Free/Reduced Breakfast/Lunch Application so that these arrangements are in place for your student when the federal program comes to an end.
 Please do not wait to do so.
 That application can be found in the next section down on this webpage.
 If you have a change in employment status at any point in this school year, please complete a new Application